Other Resources >

 We wondered how much had been spent on rebranding; for example consultants' fees, new signs and logos, building a new website, rebranding vehicles and so on, but so far we have not been able to identify a figure in the accounts as costs fell across financial years and are continuing.

 The present Board members (in 2018) are now seeking new powers and a significant reduction in the number of Board members through a Charity Commission Scheme (CCS).
 The MHT is paying a firm of solicitors BWB a lot of money to draw up the 'Scheme', which will have to go through a public consultation process, probably in early 2019.
 Then the 'Scheme' will need to be approved by the Charity Commission and finally rubber stamped by Parliament, if it were to go ahead.

 The consultation stage should be the first and only time most precept payers, the public and stakeholders will get to see and comment on the detailed proposals.
-However, the draft legal document is not yet ready (as of 16th August 2019), which is unfortunate.

 We think it is important you have your say.